awsdocs/aws-xray-developer-guide/doc-source/xray-tagging.md

 Tags are words or phrases that you can use to identify and organize your AWS resources\.
 You can add multiple tags to each resource\.
 Each tag includes a key and an optional value that you define\.
 For example, a tag key might be **domain**, and the tag value might be **example\.com**\.
 You can search and filter your resources based on tags that you add\.
 For more information about ways to use tags, see [Tagging AWS resources](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the *AWS General Reference*\.

-The following are examples of how tags can be useful in X\-Ray:
-+ Use tags to track billing information in different categories\.
-When you apply tags to X\-Ray groups and sampling rules, and activate the tags, AWS generates a cost allocation report as a comma\-separated values \(CSV\) file with your usage and costs aggregated by active tags\.
-You can apply tags that represent business categories \(such as cost centers, application names, or owners\) to organize your costs across multiple services\.
-For more information about using tags for cost allocation, see [Use Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
-+ Use tags to enforce tag\-based permissions on CloudFront distributions\.
+You can use tags to enforce tag\-based permissions on CloudFront distributions\.
 For more information, see [Controlling Access to AWS Resources Using Resource Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html)\.

 **Note**
 [Tag Editor](https://docs.aws.amazon.com/ARG/latest/userguide/tag-editor.html) and [AWS Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html) do not currently support X\-Ray resources\.
 You add and manage tags by using the AWS X\-Ray console or API\.